murkl/arch-os/installer/README.md

 changes anything. `where` is the unit's own folder.

 `lib.sh` is deliberately small.
-What is in it is there because several tasks need the same answer and must not disagree about it — the kernel command line, the mount point, how a package is installed and retried.
+What is in it is there because several tasks need the same answer and must not disagree about it: the kernel command line, the mount point, how a package is installed and retried.
 Everything else belongs in the task that does it, even when that means a longer script: a task nobody can read without opening a second file is a task nobody will change.